 Mr Brownie is Jessi Singh’s biggest project yet.
 The chef-restaurateur is behind casual Indian diners Horn Please and Daughter in Law, and Flinders Lane wine bar Mrs Singh, but his new South Melbourne pub is four storeys tall, with an eclectic bar on every level.

 On level one is the dining room, featuring a mixture of tall tables and booths, and the open-air rooftop is home to a tiki-style bar with knockout city views.
+Plus, to take advantage of the outdoor-dining allowances, a 50-seat beer garden has popped up on Park Street.

-Singh designed the space himself, filling it with red velvet furniture and an array of plants – all bathed in neon blue, red, green and purple lights – and playing tracks from the ’70s and ’80s.
+Singh designed the space himself, filling it with red-velvet furniture and an array of plants – all bathed in neon blue, red, green and purple lights – and playing tracks from the ’70s and ’80s.

 Singh says Mr Brownie (the name is a playful spin on the tradition of naming pubs after historical European figures) is about showcasing Indian-British fare – and specifically how well curry and beer work together.